google-gemini/generative-ai-js/samples/node/README.md

 # Google Generative AI Sample for Node.js (Javascript)

-This sample demonstrates how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
+These samples demonstrate how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.

-To try out this sample, you'll need Node.js v18+.
+To try out these samples, you'll need Node.js v18+.

 ## Requirements